FZ-next/devcontainer_ccp/README.md

 ```

 ### Option 2: Manually rename the project
-1. Rename the `python_project` directory to your project name
+1. Rename the `workspace` directory to your project name
 2. Update the package name in `pyproject.toml`
 3. Adjust imports in test files to match your new package name